loesak/sulfur/README.md

 Want your tests to seamlessly interact with the popular widget frameworks like [Twitter Bootstrap][1] or [jQueryUI][2]?
 We can do that.

+Want your tests to be written in the language of your application?
+We have support for supplying your own element definitions.

 Looking to run your tests locally but have them execute remotely and distributed?
 No problem.
 Sulfur has full support for the Selenium Grid.

+## Build Instructions

+Check out source code and run `mvn install` on sulfur/pom.xml.

+The build expects you to have FireFox installed.
+If you do not, then you can switch your browser by supplying the system property of `webdriver.browser.name` to any value `android`, `chrome`, `firefox`, `htmlunit`, `internetexplorer`, `iphone`, `opera`, `phantom`, `remote`, or `safari`.
+Depending on the browser you pick, additional system properties may need to be set.

 ## Updates